Kratos (God of War): Concept and design

 The character was named at a late stage in the development of the original game after the character had already been fleshed out.
 The creators were unaware of the mythical god named Kratos who appears in Prometheus Bound; they coincidentally chose Kratos from the Greek word meaning strength, of which the mythical figure is the personification.
 Stig Asmussen, who worked on the first two games and was the game director of God of War III, called the naming coincidence a "happy mistake", noting the games' character and the one in Prometheus Bound were both "pawns".
 Zoran Iovanovici of California State University, Long Beach, said while the mythical Kratos is best known for chaining Prometheus, in God of War II, the video game character releases him.
 Classical scholar Sylwia Chmielewski states the video game character Kratos draws extensively on other figures from Greek mythology, including the heroes Perseus, Theseus, and Achilles, but his strongest influence is the hero Heracles (Roman Hercules), who appears in God of War III with the Romanized name and is revealed to be Kratos's half-brother.

 Game director Cory Barlog said for 2018's God of War, Kratos had to change his cycle of violence and learn how to control his rage.
 He said Kratos had made many poor decisions, which led to the destruction of Olympus, and Barlog wanted to know what would happen if Kratos made a good decision.
 The birth of Barlog's son influenced the idea of Kratos's character change.
 The canceled, live-action Star Wars television series was also an influence.
 The bond between Kratos and his son is at the heart of the game, and Barlog said: "This game is about Kratos teaching his son how to be a god, and his son teaching Kratos how to be human again".
 Referencing the Marvel Comics character Hulk, Barlog said about Kratos: "We've already told the story of The Hulk.
 We want to tell the story of [Bruce] Banner now."
+After the reveal of God of War: Laufey (2027), developers stated that Kratos will appear more in the future games.